 Distraction is important in showing them how there is life outside of their circumstances.
 There are still good things even though their heart is breaking.
-Help them think about the future by dreaming and setting goals.
-Click here to learn how to help them rock out some goals this year.
+Help them think about the future by dreaming and with some teenage goal setting.

 5) Let them cry-